tmorin/faggregate/README.md

 [![Continuous Integration - Build](https://github.com/tmorin/faggregate/actions/workflows/ci-build.yaml/badge.svg)](https://github.com/tmorin/faggregate/actions/workflows/ci-build.yaml)

-> A Java library helping to implement DDD aggregates with a functional touch.
+> Unlock the Power of DDD Aggregates and Functional Programming with `faggregate`!
+> This Java Library simplifies the implementation of complex business systems by offering a set of tools and abstractions that make it easy to build robust and scalable software.
+> Whether you're a seasoned developer or just getting started, our library provides a powerful solution for leveraging the full potential of Domain Driven Design Aggregates and functional programming concepts.
+> Don't miss out on this opportunity to streamline your development process and build high-quality software - try our library today!

+The Value Stream is barely simple:

 1. define the data structure of the aggregate's state
-2. define the commands and events which mutates the state
+2. define the commands and events which change the state
 3. define the side effects : initialization, storing, loading, destroying
-4. and finally bundle everything with a builder
+4. and finally bundle everything with the help of a nice builder

+> Empower Your Development with DDD Aggregates & Functional Programming - Learn with this [Tutorial](https://tmorin.github.io/faggregate)!

 ## Features